mossssama/Notella/README.md

 Notes app using Room
 ***
 **Used libraries**
+- Room
+- RXJava
 - Fragments
-- RecyclerView
 - DataBinding
-- Room
 - SwipeGesture
+- RecyclerView
+- SharedPreferences
+***
 Documentation to be added soon